 D. Education hypergravity campaign

-Selected teams will perform their experiments in September-October.
+Selected teams will perform their experiments in fourth quarter of the year.
 ESA’s Spin Your Thesis! campaign takes place in ESTEC, Noordwijk, the Netherlands.
 The campaign lasts two weeks, and each team benefits from 2.5 days to perform their experiments in the LCD.